Frequently Asked Questions

 This email will include an invitation to a specific time slot for the live event and a date by which you will need to RSVP to ensure your slot remains available.

-• National Innovator Challenge Celebration and Awards Ceremony:
+• Independent Innovator Challenge Celebration and Awards Ceremony:

 If you are part of a co-op, classroom, school, or district where one person is responsible for many students wanting to enter, please contact us at independentinnovator@hewittlearning.org.